orcnog/orcnog-card-viewer/README.md

 You'll need to import all the macros from the compendium in this module and customize them.

 ## Draw a Card
-1. Replace 'Deck of Many Things' with name of a deck in your world.
+1. Replace `'Deck of Many Things'` with name of a deck in your world.
-2. Replace 'My Discard Pile' with the name of a pile in your world.
+2. Replace `'My Discard Pile'` with the name of a pile in your world.
-3. If you set share to true, everyone logged in FVTT will see the card.
+3. If you set `share` to true, everyone logged in FVTT will see the card immediately when drawn.
+4. `face` determines how the card is initially displayed.
+This var can be ommitted, or set to "UP", "DOWN", or "REVEAL" to flip the card face-up with animation.

 ```
 // Draws, views, and discards a card from a given deck name.
 Leave discardPile null to smart-match an existing discard pile name or auto-create a new one named "[your deck name] - Discard Pile".